Customize Consent Preferences

 During winter the frozen Ivalo river is a popular route for snowmobiles and dog sled activities and during the summer it’s a great place for canooing and fishing,

 Ivalo river is also a good spot for photography, especially Northern Lights photography, it provides a clear view to the sky, a flat surface to setup your tripod and if you follow the river a bit further to the outskirts of Ivalo village you can find nice dark spots away from the light pollution.
-Remember, if you plan to spend time outdoors especially during the night, proper clothing and hot drinks are required.

 Clear views to the sky, nice spot for Northern Lights photography